ryanmcd/uni-dep-tb/README.md

   http://universaldependencies.github.io/docs/.
 For further updates, check the new site or contact the project coordinators.

+**v2.1**

+* Identical to version 2.0, except changes license to CC-BY-SA (drops non-commercial aspect of license).
+This applies solely to the UD annotations, not the underlying content.

 **v2.0**

 * Includes Brazilian-Portuguese, English, Finnish, French, German, Italian, Indonesian, Japanese, Korean, Spanish and